Gabriella439/nixos-in-production/manuscript/WebServer.md

 - Set the system "state version" to 22.11

 {blurb, class: information}
-You always want to specify a system state version that matches starting revision of Nixpkgs and *never change it* afterwards.
+You always want to specify a system state version that matches starting version of Nixpkgs and *never change it* afterwards.
 In other words, even if you upgrade Nixpkgs later on you would keep the state version the same.

 Nixpkgs uses the state version to migrate your NixOS system because in order to migrate your system Nixpkgs needs to know which Nixpkgs release your system first started from.